noreddinelam/DataAnalyzer/Readme.md

 # DataAnalyzer

-To run the project :
+## To run the project :

-	1- Create a project in pycharm and choose venv enironnement.
+- Create a project in pycharm and choose venv environment.

-	2- Add needed librairies (not for now).
+- Add needed librairies (not for now).